Raspberry Pi setup #

 To connect the console cable, look at this diagram.

-There are more details if you need them in Adafruit’s console cable tutorial.
-Emily K. also recommends the Sparkfun tutorial.
+There are more details about the console cable if you need them in Adafruit’s console cable tutorial.
+If you want to go deeper on how console cables and terminals work, try the Sparkfun tutorial.

 - Install the Raspberry Pi Imager from the Raspberry Pi Software page